PrsPrsBK/vs-symbol-by-ctags/README.md

 In short, the capability is limited very much, and under dogfooding.
 Maybe all things are easy to be changed, excuse me.

-* need to be activated by command.
+* need to be activated by command, intended not to bother other extensions.
   `"workspaceContains:**/.tags"` or so may be better.
-* do not jump between files.
+* do not jump between files like a `go to definition`, other than `Ctrl+t`.
 * do not rename.
 * do not generate ctags file.
 * do not see the change of ctags file instantly.
 If re-open the file, changes will be effected.